 If your child has a peanut allergy, make sure to let both the school and their individual teachers know of their allergy.
 Any medication they might need, including an EpiPen if the reaction is severe, needs to be kept at the school in case of emergencies.

 In elementary school, when they have assigned seating, it is easier to maintain a clean workspace for your child.
 As they go through middle and high school and beyond, make sure to have them wipe down the desk before they use it as there could be peanut oils on the desk after someone ate a granola bar.
+Some children may even benefit from a peanut free school if one is in your area.
+Finally, some allergies are so severe that homeschooling or online learning might be your best option.
+Talk with your doctor to determine what would be best for your child.

 In a work environment, you should inform your coworkers of your allergy and ask them to not eat peanuts around you or your workspace.
 Making sure to wipe down surfaces is again important.